Julian Young (RAF officer): RAF career

 Young was commissioned into the RAF on 31 August 1980.

-He became Station Commander at RAF Cosford in 2002.
+He was appointed Officer of the Order of the British Empire (OBE) in the 2000 New Year Honours, and became Station Commander at RAF Cosford in 2002.
 He went on to be Assistant Chief of Staff at RAF Air Command in February 2007, Director of Defence Support Review in August 2009 and Chief of Staff Support at RAF Air Command in December 2010.
 After that he became Technical Director & Chief Information Officer at Defence Equipment and Support in December 2012, Director Helicopters at Defence Equipment and Support in February 2015 and Chief of Materiel (Air) at Defence Equipment and Support in April 2016, joining the Air Force Board as Air Member for Materiel and Chief Engineer (RAF).

 On 1 October 2021, he was appointed as the 140th President of the Institution of Engineering and Technology.

 Young was appointed Companion of the Order of the Bath (CB) in the 2013 New Year Honours and was elected a Fellow of the Royal Academy of Engineering in 2016.
 He was appointed Knight Commander of the Order of the British Empire (KBE) in the 2020 New Year Honours.